 Please read the requirements carefully.
 Our invitation allows you to get the visa without any problems (and even by mail) if you precisely follow the instructions.
 An HIV test certificate is required for getting the visa.
 It should be sent to the Russian Consulate together with the other visa application documents.

 As a result you will receive a single entry Russian visa valid for 90 days from the date indicated in the invitation.
 That visa expires when you are in Moscow.
 So we will take care of all the paperwork and you will get a new multiple entry visa for the rest of the semester.
 That sequence imposes an important restriction: you can not travel outside Russia before your first visa expires.
 If you have to leave before that date you won’t be able to return to Russia without obtaining a new visa in one of the Russian embassies.
 And the new visa requires a new invitation.
 So altogether that should take over a month.
 To sum up: unfortunately you have to plan your travels outside Russia after that 90 days period passes.
-And we ask you to let us know about your intentions.3.
-Trip to Moscow.
+And we ask you to let us know about your intentions.

 Note that the long trip to Moscow and the the first days might be hard but we will be always ready to assist you.

+The cost of a flight ticket to Moscow can vary by several hundred dollars from one company to another.
+We recommend you to shop around and to try airfare search engines.
+An International Student Identification Card (ISIC) might help you to buy a cheaper plane ticket.
 After you buy your tickets, please inform us about your travel plans in details: the airline, the flight number(s), where and when you change planes (if it is not a direct flight), the arrival time and the airport in Moscow.
 Usually the date of the departure differs from the date of the arrival (due to different timezones).
 That information is essential for us to follow your flight online.
 If you are traveling by train, send us your train, your car and your seat numbers, where your train is coming from, the arrival time and the train station in Moscow.